imtiaz-csr/chat-application/README.md

 <strong>Command to run this application:</strong> <br />

+1. Clone this repository in your machine by executing this command:  git clone https://github.com/imtiaz-csr/chat-application.git
-1. Open cmd in project folder.
+2. Open cmd in project folder.
-2. Write these command - <br />
+3. Write these command - <br />
     <ul>
       <li>dotnet build</li>
       <li>dotnet run</li>
     </ul>
-3. Open browser and type http://localhost:5000/ in address bar.
+4. Open browser and type http://localhost:5000/ in address bar.
-4. Press Enter button in the keyboard.
+5. Press Enter button in the keyboard.